- Deepti Sadhwani

 Hyperpigmentation is a common, usually harmless condition in which patches of skin become darker in color than the normal surrounding skin.
 This darkening occurs when an excess of melanin, the brown pigment that produces normal skin color, forms deposits in the skin. (source: aocd.org)

-It can show up as skin discoloration as dark spots, and uneven skin tone and usually happens after inflammation, like acne.
+It can show up as as dark spots and uneven skin tone, and usually happens after inflammation, like acne.
 Let's take my friend Geeta, for example.
 She struggles with hyperpigmentation under her eyes, around her temples, under her cheek bones, and neck and collarbone.
-Her pigmentation is genetic and was made worse over the years because of irritation from various products and sun damage.
-Rest assured, she now has a dermatologist helping her treat it.
-I always recommend seeing a dermatologist and/or esthetician to make sure your hyperpigmentation is normal and that you can treat it with their products or over the counter products.
+Her pigmentation is genetic and was made worse over the years because of irritation from various skincare and makeup products, and sun damage.
+Rest assured, she now has a dermatologist who is helping her treat it.
+Always speak to a professional like a dermatologist and/or esthetician to make sure your hyperpigmentation is normal and that you can treat it with their products or over the counter products.

 Before I get into the how-to, I want to clear up something many people get confused about: Correctors are not concealers but concealers can be correctors.